engineergiraffe/effective-system/README.md

-# Setup scripts for OSINT environment
+# Setup scripts for OSINT server environment

-Collection of scripts and ansible playbooks to setup OSINT environmen.
+Collection of scripts and ansible playbooks to setup OSINT server environmen.

 ## Software included
 - Spiderfoot